 Submission channels

-All counterparties have two options for submitting credit claims: the online procedure and the file-transfer procedure.
-There is also a backup procedure for both types of submission.
+All counterparties have two options for submitting credit claims and debtor data: the online procedure and the file-transfer procedure.
+There is also a backup procedure for both types of submission

 Online procedure

-The online procedure can be carried out via the Deutsche Bundesbank’s ExtraNet and requires a MACCs login as a first step.
+The online procedure can be carried out via the Deutsche Bundesbank’s ExtraNet and requires a MACCs login.
 Counterparties can submit credit claims and retrieve reports in the MACCs application.
 A distinction is generally made between the submission of debtor data and credit claims data.
-Counterparties that have selected their own IRB rating system as the credit assessment procedure must also record the IRB rating of the respective debtors in MACCs before they can submit credit claims from these debtors.
-The system only allows the submission of debtor data for first-time entries, which is why changes to debtor data, such as changes in the address or a change of legal form, must be sent by email to maccs@bundesbank.de immediately after they become known.
+The system only allows the submission of debtor data in MACCs for first-time entries for debtors, which is why changes to debtor data, such as changes in the address or a change of legal form, must be sent by email to the support team credit claims immediately after they become known.

-The submission of credit claims is broken down by business type: new submission, update and voluntary return.
+The business types when submitting credit claims are subdivided into new submission, update and voluntary return.
 In order to minimise the frequency of errors, the principle of dual control is generally applicable for entries in MACCs.
-The evaluation functions provide counterparties with extensive information on current and historical submissions and stocks of credit claims.
+The evaluation functions provide counterparties with extensive information on current and historical submissions and stocks of credit claims (for information on the use of historical data from KEV, see the relevant section entitled “Current issues and circulars”).
 In addition, counterparties can access written confirmations, the evaluation list and the debtor search function under the “Evaluations” menu item.

 More information on the online procedure can be found in the MACCs documentation.